Davlis/NodeJs-Postgres-Boilerplate/README.md

-# node-boilerplate
+# node-postgres-boilerplate

-This is a boilerplate for NodeJs applications with jsonwebtoken authentication for postgres database.
+This is a boilerplate for NodeJS applications with postgres database and jsonwebtoken authentication